Should I be concerned about shoulder pain when running?

 Warning signs that need a more urgent assessment include severe deep pain (especially during the night), reduction in the range of movement of the arm, as well as numbness or pins and needles that radiate down the arm.

-What can cause shoulder pain while running?
+What can cause shoulder pain when running?

 Shoulder pain can come on whilst running because as one actively raises and lowers their arms, this can cause the tendons around your shoulder to rub against the bones and cause pain.
 If the pain persists for days, then patients should consult a physiotherapist or doctor.